wp-plugins/teachpress/readme.txt

 * Bufgix: Some function names now more unique
 * Bugfix: Fix some security vulnerabilities
 = 0.80.2 =
-* Bugfix: Fixed different bugs, which originated with the file merging in the publication management in 0.80.0 = 0.80.1 =
+* Bugfix: Fixed different bugs, which originated with the file merging in the publication management in version 0.80.0 = 0.80.1 =
-* Bugfix: Fixed bug when adding a publication
+* Bugfix: Fixed a bug when adding a publication
 = 0.80.0 =
 * New: Capabilities for backend access control
 * New: Possible to prevent sign outs for registrations